 Most likely it's an Explanation of Benefits (EOB) from your health insurance plan.
 We get a lot of questions about EOBs from our members.
 Here's a little primer on why you got that EOB and what you're supposed to do when you get it.

-The Explanation of Benefits is not a bill so, no, you shouldn't pay anything yet.
-It's really just a report of what your insurance plan is going to cover, based on the care you received, and your health plan benefits for that care.
+The Explanation of Benefits is not a bill.
+So, no, you shouldn't pay anything yet.
+It's a report of what your insurance plan is going to cover, based on the care you received, and your health plan benefits for that care.
 If there’s an amount you owe noted on the EOB, you will receive a separate bill from your doctor for the portion that you need to pay.

-The important things to check are, first, the services you received and the date you received them to be sure they’re accurate.
-Next look for the provider responsibility, which is how much your insurance plan covered and paid to your doctor.
-If your plan has a deductible, copay, or coinsurance (a set percentage you each have to pay), it all gets figured into the equation.
+The important things to check first are the services you received and the date you received them to be sure they’re accurate.
+Next look for the plan paid amount, which is how much your insurance plan covered and paid to your doctor.
+If your plan has a deductible, copay, or coinsurance (a set percentage you must pay), it all gets figured into the equation.
 What's left over is the amount “you owe,” which is listed in the Member Responsibility section of the EOB.

 What should you do with an EOB?

 You should always save your Explanation of Benefits forms until you get the final bill from your doctor or health care provider.
 Compare the amount you owe on the EOB to the amount on the bill.
 If they match, that's the amount you'll need to pay.
 Keep in mind that often you will get more than one EOB if you received more than one type of service or treatment, or if you received treatment on more than one day.
 You may have a stack of several, which you should save.
 Your bill should itemize the services you received so you can see what was billed and what was covered for each.